Rust-for-Linux/pinned-init/README.md

 }
 ```

-## Manual creation of an Initializer
+## Manual creation of an initializer

 Often when working with primitives the previous approaches are not sufficient.
 That is where
 [`pin_init_from_closure()`] comes in.
 This `unsafe` function allows you to create a